Quickstart

 /var/folders/xx/.../witan-render-123456.png

-Eleven rules check for the silent formula bugs recalculation cannot see — overlapping SUMs, unsorted lookups, mixed currencies, and more.
+Fifteen rules check for issues recalculation can miss, including overlapping SUMs, unsorted lookups, mixed currencies, clipped display values, and overlapping objects.

 })